zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/lab4-configure-route-rules-and-security-lists.md

 Now do the same steps for the primary side.
-This time the CIDR should be different since they can not overlap with the standby.
+This time the CIDR block should be different since they can not overlap with the standby.

+You may now proceed to the next lab.